ya-mat/lapack_etc_make/README.md

 # lapack_etc_make

-This is the shell script of to make (static) libraries below using gfortran and gcc.
+This is the shell script to make (static) libraries below using gfortran and gcc.

 - lapack-3.8.0
 - slatec